OpenHD/QOpenHD/lib/Readme.md

 Here are all the external libraries for QOpenHD

-MAVSDK needs to be built and installed on your system to compile QOpenHD The other libraries are built and included directly during the QOpenHD compilation process (qmake-compatible).
+(Github submodules)

+Since QT is really bad at linking to non-qt libraries, we do not use any code / libraries we cannot build diectly in this application (except ffmpeg / gstreamer for video)

 NOTE on mavlink:

 We use a custom mavlink flavour (openhd).
-However, we also use MAVSDK for QOpenHD, and mavlink comes with MAVSDK by default.
-Therefore, we don't have mavlink as a submodule here, but rather MAVSDK.